nyacho04/holbertonschool-printf/README.md

 • **What it is?**

-This `_printf` function is a custom implementation of the standard `printf` function in C. this can be able to interpret and display text in the console based on the provided arguments.
+This `_printf` function is a simplified implementation of the standard `printf` function in C. this can be able to interpret and display text in the console based on the provided arguments.

-• **How it works?**
+## **How it works?**

 ```c
 int _printf(const char *format, ...);